Khuddar: Soundtrack

+The soundtrack was very popular, most popular songs in album "Tumsa Koi Pyaara", "Woh Aankh Hi Kya", "Sexy Sexy Mujhe Log Bole", etc. According to the Indian trade website Box Office India, with around 2,800,000 units sold the soundtrack became the eighth highest-selling album of the year.

+The Word “Sexy” in the Song “Sexy Sexy Mujhe Log Bole” was replaced with “Baby” due to criticism and controversy.

 Govinda's accident

 Govinda narrowly escaped death on 5 January 1994 while traveling to a studio for the shooting of Khuddar.
 The actor's car collided with another car, resulting in him sustaining injuries to his head.
 Though bleeding profusely, Govinda did not cancel the shooting.
 After visiting a doctor, he shot for the film till midnight.